Romans 4

 For what does the Scripture say?
 “ABRAHAM BELIEVED GOD, AND IT WAS CREDITED TO HIM AS RIGHTEOUSNESS.”

-Before the cross, no one could be made righteous.
-The gift of righteousness had not been given and the “one act of righteousness” had not be done (Rom.
+Before the cross, no one could be made righteous because the gift of righteousness had not been given and the “one act of righteousness” had not been done (Rom.
 5:18).
-This is why Old Testament saints such as Abraham were credited with righteousness on account of their faith in God (Gen. 15:6 Rom.
+This is why Old Testament saints such as Abraham were credited with righteousness on account of their faith in God (Gen. 15:6, Rom.
 4:9, 22, Gal.
 3:6, Jas 2:23).
-In the old days, righteousness was credited to those who believed; now righteousness is created in the believer.
-Back then, righteousness was imputed; now it is imparted.
+Before the cross, righteousness was credited to those who believed; now righteousness is created in the believer.

 Romans 4:5